 The Group is committed to actively promote the efficient use of resources including energy usage, water conservations and the efficient use of raw materials into our operations.
-Our approach is continue to implement effective energy allocation and utilisation, reducing energy and resources wastages.
+Our approach is continuing to implement effective energy allocation and utilisation, reducing energy and resources wastages.

 Electricity and water supply to the Group is mainly purchased from the government.
-For financial year 2022, the total electricity consumption for the selected plants was 1,279,265 kWh, decreased by 3.26% compared to year 2021.
-The electricity consumption was 3.19 kWh per production volume and decreased by 10.64% compared to year 2021.
-The total water consumption was 90,342 m3, which is 0.23 m3 per production volume.
-The water consumption was increased by 8.45%, and the water consumption per volume was increased by 4.55% compared to year 2021.
-The reason for the increase in water consumption intensity was due to the modification of the plant with additional machinery that requires additional water in the daily cleaning.
+For financial year 2023, the total electricity consumption for the selected plants was 1,311,929 kWh, increased by 2.55% compared to year 2022.
+The electricity consumption was 3.07 kWh per production volume and decreased by 3.76% compared to year 2022.
+The total water consumption was 92,764 m, which is 0.22 m per production volume.
+The water consumption was increased by 2.68%, and the water consumption per volume was decreased by 4.35% compared to year 2022.
+The figures for electricity and water consumption both aligned with the ESG targets, but we will continue to monitor for better utilization.